-$\underline{\text{AMENDATORY SECTION}}$ (Amending WSR 18-24-074, filed 11/30/18, effective 12/31/18)
+AMENDATORY SECTION (Amending WSR 18-24-074, filed 11/30/18, effective 12/31/18)

-WAC 390-37-062 Enforcement procedures-Alternative responses-Cases resolvable by stipulation prior to completion of investigation-Penalty schedule.
-(1) The purpose of WAC 390-37-062 is to set forth a schedule of violations and penalties that may be agreed to by a re-
+WAC 390-37-062 Enforcement procedures-Alternative responses-Cases resolvable by stipulation prior to completion of investigation- Penalty schedule.
+(1) The purpose of WAC 390-37-062 is to set forth a schedule of violations and penalties that may be agreed to by a respondent pursuant to a stipulation prior to an investigation, as authorized by RCW 42.17A.755.
+That schedule appears in the table below.

-- (2) A violation not set forth in the schedule may be resolved pursuant to a stipulation, provided that the proposed penalty amount is within the dollar ranges listed in the schedule. - (3) "Occasion" as used in the schedule means ((an "actual violation," as defined in RCW $42.17A.005{r}$ )) a violation found by the commission. - (4) Only ((actual)) violations within the last five years will be considered for determining whether the violation under consideration shall be deemed a second or third occasion. - (5) Any proposed stipulation shall be in writing, must include a brief recitation of the facts, violations, and penalty, and be signed by each party to the stipulation or their representative and provided by 4:00 p.m. three business days preceding the commission meeting.
-The executive director shall sign for PDC staff. - (6) The commission has the option of accepting, modifying or rejecting the proposed stipulation.
+(2) A violation not set forth in the schedule may be resolved pursuant to a stipulation, provided that the proposed penalty amount is within the dollar ranges listed in the schedule.

+(3) "Occasion" as used in the schedule means ((an "actual violation," as defined in RCW 42.17A.005,)) a violation found by the commission.

+(4) Only ((actual)) violations within the last five years will be considered for determining whether the violation under consideration shall be deemed a second or third occasion.

+(5) Any proposed stipulation shall be in writing, must include a brief recitation of the facts, violations, and penalty, and be signed by each party to the stipulation or their representative and provided by 4:00 p.m. three business days preceding the commission meeting.
+The executive director shall sign for PDC staff.

+(6) The commission has the option of accepting, modifying or rejecting the proposed stipulation.
 If the commission accepts the stipulation, or modifies the stipulation with the agreement of the parties, the commission shall enter an order in conformity with the terms of the stipulation.
-If the commission rejects the stipulation, the commission staff may consider whether: - (a) An investigation should be initiated; or - (b) The matter may appropriately be resolved in another manner. - (7) In determining whether to accept the stipulation, the commission may consider the nature of the violation(s), and any aggravating and/or mitigating factors as provided in WAC 390-37-182.
+If the commission rejects the stipulation, the commission staff may consider whether:

+- (a) An investigation should be initiated; or - (b) The matter may appropriately be resolved in another manner.

+(7) In determining whether to accept the stipulation, the commission may consider the nature of the violation(s), and any aggravating and/or mitigating factors as provided in WAC 390-37-182.